Pasta with Zucchini and Basil Pesto

-This easy and quick Penne Pasta with Zucchini and Basil Pesto is a perfect family dinner during zucchini season and this tasty dinner is perfect for Meatless Monday!
-Use Zucchini Recipes to find more recipes like this one.
+This easy and quick Pasta with Zucchini and Basil Pesto is a tasty family dinner during zucchini season and perfect for Meatless Monday!

 This recipe was one of those spontaneous cooking ideas that just appear in my brain: why wouldn’t a little zucchini sauteed with garlic taste great mixed into pasta with basil pesto?
 This is so easy you don’t really need a recipe, but we wrote it down in case anyone wants the particulars!
 And this isn’t a low-carb recipe, but if you are watching carbs you could make a delicious carb-conscious variation by using more zucchini and a lot less pasta.

-Serve hot.
-Leftovers can be store in the fridge for a few days and gently reheated in the microwave.
+- Serve hot.
+Leftovers can be stored in the fridge for a few days and gently reheated in the microwave.

 More Interesting Ways to Use Up the Zucchini:

-The BEST Slow Cooker Zucchini Recipes from Slow Cooker or Pressure Cooker
+Slow Cooker and Instant Pot Zucchini Recipes from Slow Cooker or Pressure Cooker

 Low-Carb Easy Cheesy Zucchini Bake from Kalyn’s Kitchen